google/comprehensive-rust/src/error-handling/thiserror-and-anyhow.md

 The [`thiserror`](https://docs.rs/thiserror/) and
-[`anyhow`](https://docs.rs/anyhow/) crates are widely used to simplify error handling. `thiserror` helps create custom error types that implement `From<T>`.
+[`anyhow`](https://docs.rs/anyhow/) crates are widely used to simplify error handling.

+- `thiserror` is often used in libraries to create custom error types that implement `From<T>`.
-`anyhow` helps with error handling in functions, including adding contextual information to your errors.
+- `anyhow` is often used by applications to help with error handling in functions, including adding contextual information to your errors.

 ```rust,editable,compile_fail
 use anyhow::{bail, Context, Result};